thejihuijin/fcn_satellite/README.md

 **WARNING: The end goal of the segmentation is region proposals for 3D points clouds.
-The network is accordingly tuned to overpredict roads and building because the cost for incorrectly predicting is very high for this specific application.
+The network is not tuned for pixelwise accuracy.
+Instead, the network is tuned to overpredict roads and buildings because the cost for incorrectly labeling a pixel is very high for this specific application.
 This can be seen in action in the examples directory.**

 Implementation of a 3 class (background, roads, buildings) semantic segmentation for aerial satelite images using a FCN architecture and Caffe.